 - When adding monitors to a layout, avoid overlapping graphical layout elements with one another.
-For example, making sure that there be no overlap between UMDs and audio monitors in a layout will ensure optimal performance. - Before creating or modifying a layout for a Kaleido-IP system, review the guidelines listed in Network Considerations, on page 473. - In the case of a KMV-3901/3911 or Kaleido-XQUAD multiviewer, layouts are subject to the following limitations: - up to eight video monitors over two displays (overlapping is not supported), - · up to four stereo audio level meters per video monitor, - · one time code per video monitor, - · only digital clocks are supported, - XDS metadata monitors are not supported. - In the case of the Kaleido-X, Kaleido-X16, and Kaleido-IP multiviewers, every output head supports up to 64 video monitors, across both the current layout and a full screen layout when used. - In the case of a Kaleido-X or Kaleido-X16, the minimum width supported for a video window is 1/16th of the original signal's horizontal resolution. - In the case of a Kaleido-X, the minimum height supported for a video window is 91 pixels. - In the case of a Kaleido-MX, Kaleido-MX 4K, or Kaleido-Modular-X multiviewer, every output head supports up to 64 video monitors.
+For example, making sure that there be no overlap between UMDs and audio monitors in a layout will ensure optimal performance. - Before creating or modifying a layout for a Kaleido-IP system, review the guidelines listed in Network Considerations, on page 479.

+- In the case of a KMV-3901/3911 or Kaleido-XQUAD multiviewer, layouts are subject to the following limitations: - up to eight video monitors over two displays (overlapping is not supported), - up to four stereo audio level meters per video monitor, - one time code per video monitor, - only digital clocks are supported, - XDS metadata monitors are not supported. - In the case of the Kaleido-X, Kaleido-X16, and Kaleido-IP multiviewers, every output head supports up to 64 video monitors, across both the current layout and a full screen layout when used. - In the case of a Kaleido-X or Kaleido-X16, the minimum width supported for a video window is 1/16th of the original signal's horizontal resolution. - In the case of a Kaleido-X, the minimum height supported for a video window is 91 pixels. - In the case of a Kaleido-MX, Kaleido-MX 4K, or Kaleido-Modular-X multiviewer, every output head supports up to 64 video monitors.
 However, if every monitor is associated with audio meters and a time code monitor, then the maximum is 24 video windows per output head.
 If a layout is used to monitor color teletext, then it should be limited to 16 windows per output head.
 The image can be scaled down to 1/8 of the original signal's resolution.
-The minimum width supported for a video window is 128 pixels.
+The minimum width supported for a video window is 128 pixels. - In the case of a KMX-4911 multiviewer, the maximum number of video monitors supported in a layout is the number of physical inputs of the specific KMX-4911 model.
+Video windows must not exceed 1920×1080 pixels.